 - Makapuu Lighthouse Trail

-- Pearl Harbor & USS Arizona Memorial Tour – book your tour here.
+- Pearl Harbor – do it for free! & USS Arizona Memorial Tour – book your tour here

 - Kualoa Ranch Activities & Tours – check the latest deals here.

 - Luau – Paradise Cove and Germaine’s Luau.

 - Skydiving – if you’re a thrill seeker like us, skydiving in Hawaii is a must!

 - Parasailing – check out our parasailing experience.

 - Snorkeling – Hanauma Bay and Shark’s Cove

 Of all the places we have visited, nothing compares to the variety and fusion food Hawaii has to offer.
 Influenced by many Asian cultures, Hawaii has dishes that are truly unique.
 Some local favorites:

 - Shrimp Trucks – Giovanni’s, Macky’s, Fumi’s, and many more.